 Hooked: How to Build Habit-Forming Products attempts to fix the gap between product design and marketing.
 Hooked is designed to help business professionals (specifically product managers and designers) create products or services that get people to return over and over again.
-The only thing required to cross that gap is a little consumer psychology.
+The only thing required to cross that gap is a little consumer color psychology.

 What Hooked is About

 The big idea behind Hooked is the author’s answer to the question, “Why is Facebook so successful?”
 The key, author Nir Eyal says, is not in the technology, but in the psychology behind the use of that website.
 Facebook, Twitter and all of the other online activities that we repeatedly engage in daily have become part of everyday life and language.

 Getting to that point where a product or service becomes a regular habit for a lot of people is a goal of almost every business on Earth.
 App creators want you to download their apps.
 Google wants you to use its search engine and Facebook wants you to post photos and content on its site.
 The needs of app creators, Google, and Facebook are no different than those of any other businesses.
 The difference is in how they can leverage billions of customers without spending a lot of money on fancy advertising or marketing campaigns.
 The users are there.
 All they have to do is create products that reach out to them.

 Hooked argues that there are specific reasons behind the continued success of Google.
 Nir Eyal isolates some of those factors in the “Hook Model”.
 The “Hook Model” attempts to link four factors with the success of “addictive” products, like social media and email.
 These factors are based on simple psychology: classical conditioning, habit development and social reinforcement.